NASA-IMPACT/veda-ui/docs/ARCHITECTURE.md

 }
 ```

-### parcel-resolver-thematics
+### parcel-resolver-veda

-[Custom resolver module](https://github.com/NASA-IMPACT/veda-ui/blob/main/parcel-resolver-thematics/index.js) is used to create the faux module that outputs the structure above.
+[Custom resolver module](https://github.com/NASA-IMPACT/veda-ui/blob/main/parcel-resolver-veda/index.js) is used to create the faux module that outputs the structure above.
 It reads all the mdx files from disk, uses the values in the frontmatter to establish the correct relationships and outputs the correct module code.
 The content part (the MDX) is not handled by this resolver, but left untouched and when trying to import a `MDX` file, the correct resolver will kick in.

-The faux module is virtual and is not loaded from a file, but for debug purposes the generated module code is output to `parcel-resolver-thematics/veda-thematic.out.js` during runtime.
+The faux module is virtual and is not loaded from a file, but for debug purposes the generated module code is output to `parcel-resolver-veda/veda-thematic.out.js` during runtime.
 This file is gitignored, so you'll have to run the project to see it.

 ### parcel-transformer-mdx-front